xenify-io/litepaper/README.md

 ## ◽️ Native Token Reward Distribution

-Each cycle, a reward pool accumulates native tokens, swelling with each transaction - be it swap or burn.
-Swap transactions add to the pool through swap fees, while burn transactions add through burn fees.
-These rewards are then allocated at the end of each cycle, reflecting the total number of XNF tokens a user has locked within the protocol, including both uncollected and staked tokens.
-Further adding to these rewards are the XNF tokens gained from burning DXN or xYSL and from swaps during the cycle.
-This reward structure highlights the benefits of active participation in the protocol.
+Each cycle sees a pool of native tokens accruing rewards, increasing with every transaction, whether it's a swap or a burn.
+Swap transactions contribute swap fees to the pool, while burn transactions contribute burn fees.
+These rewards are subsequently allocated at the end of each cycle, corresponding to the total number of XNF tokens a user has locked within the protocol, including both uncollected and staked tokens.
+In addition, the XNF tokens obtained from burning DXN or xYSL and from swaps during the cycle also contribute to the total rewards.
+This reward structure emphasizes the benefits of active participation within the protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)